nanome-ai/plugin-loaders/README.md

 # Nanome - Loaders

-### A linux-only molecule loader plugin for Nanome through a URL or a Drag-and-Drop Web Interface.
+### A Web-Loader plugin for Nanome to load files through a URL or a Drag-and-Drop Web Interface.

 This works for both Nanome & Nanome Curie (Quest edition).